Pemphigus vulgaris in Child

 - Drug-induced erythroderma

 - Erythrodermic psoriasis

 - Lichen planus – The erosive oral lesions of lichen planus are usually surrounded by characteristic radiating keratotic striae.

 - Cicatricial pemphigoid – This condition mostly affects the mucosa at various sites, with only 20% of patients showing cutaneous involvement.

-- Herpes simplex virus (HSV) – The oral ulcerations may be diffuse but are comprised of smaller lesions (1-2 mm) that coalesce.
+- Herpes simplex virus (HSV) – The oral ulcerations may be diffuse but are composed of smaller lesions (1-2 mm) that coalesce.

 - Erythema multiforme – Hemorrhagic crusting of lips is typical.
 Intraoral erosions occur.

 - Mycoplasma-induced rash and mucositis (MIRM) – Mucositis resembling erythema multiforme is a prominent feature.

 - Aphthous stomatitis

 - Cutaneous involvement in herpetic stomatitis would be unusual.